Caleb-Oneyemi/movie-microservice/README.md

 # movie-microservice

-A WIP go microservice for movie metadata and ratings.
+A sample go microservice for movie metadata and ratings.

 ## Requirements